Responsive Image Techniques & Resources

 responsive web design layout JavaScript code

-Another alternative is a small jQuery plugin HiSRC which is hosted directly on Github.
+Another alternative is a small jQuery plugin, HiSRC, which is hosted directly on GitHub.
 You can simply download the source code and add this script right into your document header, along with a recent copy of the jQuery library.
-The code not only supports responsive image techniques, but you can also supply a dual-resolution @2x copy which will be replaced on devices with larger retina screens.
+The code not only supports responsive image techniques, but you can also supply a dual-resolution @2x copy, which will be replaced on devices with larger retina screens.

 Helpful Urls

 There are similar articles to be found all around the web which detail points about responsive images.
-Gloss over a couple headlines in this list and see if you can pick up any other gems of knowledge in this area.
+Gloss over a couple of headlines in this list and see if you can pick up any other gems of knowledge in this area.

 Final Thoughts

 I know there isn’t a lot of ground-breaking information coming out with responsive images, but all of these ideas together bring about a new framework on the web.
-This isn’t a real framework, but more of a frontend code system geared towards handling responsive media and webpage content.
+This isn’t a real framework but more of a frontend code system geared towards handling responsive media and webpage content.

 Top